 That has helped Danoff’s fund produce the best risk- adjusted return among the 10 largest actively managed U.S. stock funds over the past decade, according to the BLOOMBERG RISKLESS RETURN RANKING.
 Danoff steered the fund to the biggest gain over the past 10 years, and achieved that with less volatility than all but one fund in the group, according to the Bloomberg ranking.

 “I’m like a doctor whose patients are young, healthy and eating well,” Danoff said in a telephone interview.
-“That should allow me to do a little bit better,” said the Boston- based fund manager, whose favorite picks include Apple Inc. and Chipotle Mexican Grill Inc. (CMG)
+“That should allow me to do a little bit better,” said the Boston- based fund manager, whose favorite picks include Apple Inc. and Chipotle Mexican Grill Inc. (CMG:US)

 Danoff has beaten the Standard & Poor’s 500 Index as well as rivals by using a research-intensive approach since he took over the fund in 1990, looking for clues about which companies are taking market share away from competitors and which are falling behind.
 Started in 1967 with the goal of finding contrarian investment ideas, the fund has evolved into one that invests in fast-growing, strong companies that aren’t fully understood by investors.
 Danoff has said his preference for quality stocks helps insulate the portfolio from volatile markets, providing a smoother ride for investors.